Adjustment of Status Checklist

 Whether you are in Atlanta or anywhere in the United States, Tadeo & Silva is able to take your immigration case and give you the best results your case can get.
 Our attorneys have managed cases from clients all over the country and internationally.

-Adjustment of Status: Checklist
+Adjustment of Status: Form I-485 Checklist

 Many individuals and families wish to relocate to the United States, and following an accurate adjustment of status can improve the likelihood of ultimately obtaining citizenship.
 Although there are a few direct methods, the easiest way is to apply for a change of status once you have been admitted.
+Adjustment of Status is the term the U.S. Citizenship and Immigration Services USCIS uses when you move from visa status to lawful status and get a green card.

 Since individual cases vary, an attorney from Tadeo & Silva Immigration Attorneys can be instrumental in deciding what option is best for your case when you submit a petition for a permit through immigration services.

-If you are currently in the U.S. under a nonimmigrant visa status (e.g., H-1B, E-2, L-1, and so on), then you have the ability to submit an application to alter this nonimmigrant status to immigrant status (permit).
+If you are currently in the U.S. under a nonimmigrant visa status (e.g., H-1B, E-2, L-1, and so on), then you have the ability to submit an adjustment of status application to alter this nonimmigrant status to immigrant status (permit).
 This is called “changing your status,” and an adjustment of the status can help.

-Checklist of Documents Needed for Adjustment of Status
+Checklist of Documents Needed for Adjustment of Status Application

 The forms and additional docs required can be complex.
 It can also be easy to overlook or misunderstand some of the requirements.
 Hiring a qualified attorney is the simplest way to ensure that your application for adjustment of status contains all the necessary materials and information.